Clan Amir 02-01

 Gordie says, “Yes, Sir.
 He was taking the third bite of the sandwich he swapped for when he started having convulsions.
 His face is now much more bloated than before.”

 The medical technician looks at Gordie, and asks, “Any idea of what the sandwich was?”

 Gordie looks up at Peter, who says, “Yes, Nutella.”

-The other medical technician is fast while he prepares a large needle and injects Alistair’s left arm.
-He prepares another and injects his right arm.
-He prepares an inhaler and forces a gas down his throat.
+The medical technician turns to the one with the drugs case, and says, “Flood him with antihistamines.
+It looks like an allergy reaction to nuts.
+And I do mean flood, by the look of him we haven’t much time so we have to really jolt the system.”
+Activating the radio link to the hospital the medical technician starts telling them about the situation.
+The other medical technician is fast to prepare a large needle, and he injects Alistair’s left arm.
+He prepares another, and injects his right arm.
+He prepares an inhaler, and he forces a gas down his throat.
 He looks at the medical technician monitoring the sensors.
-The fellow looks up and shakes his head.
-Another heavy dose of gases into the mouth and two more injections, into the thighs this time.
+The fellow looks up, and shakes his head.
+Another heavy dose of gases into the mouth plus two more injections, into the thighs this time.

-Gordie looks around, the principal has arrived and has another staff member leading Janice away.
+Gordie looks around, the principal has arrived and he has another staff member leading Janice away.
 She’s still mumbling, “I don’t know what it is, I don’t know!”